 Fleet life cycle costs vary regularly due to a variety of factors including fuel costs, maintenance costs, used fleet prices and market and industry trends.
-The Shire of Northam will review these costs, and replacement periods, on a regular basis to ensure the most cost effective outcome at all times.
+The Shire of Northam will review replacement periods on a regular basis to ensure vehicles are replaced at the optimum time ensuring the most cost effective outcome for the Shire of Northam.